Michalak-Bartosz/Programming-Note/docs/tags.md

 # Tags

-Following is a list of avaliable tags used throughout the materials:
+Following is a list of available tags used throughout the materials:

 <!-- material/tags { toc: false } -->